jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Analysis errors

-Your design iterations need constant review of what is doing badly (errors) and improve it.
+Your design iterations need a constant review of what is doing badly (errors) and improve it.
 Visualize your errors.
 In our project, the model performs badly for images with highly entangled structure.
 Identify the model weakness to make changes.
 For example, add more convolution layers with smaller filters to disentangle small features.
 Augment data if necessary, or collect more similar samples to train the model better.
-In some situtation, you may want to remove those samples and constraint yourself to a more focus model.
+In some situations, you may want to remove those samples and constrain yourself to a more focus model.

 <div class="imgcap">
 <img src="/assets/dl/badd.jpg" style="border:none; width:50%;">